FakeBuild/Xake/readme.md

-Xake is a make utility made for .NET on F# language.
+Xake is a build utility that uses the full power of the F# programming language.
 Xake is inspired by [shake](https://github.com/ndmitchell/shake) build tool.

-Unlike NAnt, Cake and similar tools with imperative script style, Xake is declarative:

-  * you define targets (either files or actions)
-  * you describe rules on how to make particular target and which targets it depends on
-  * build tool identifies dependencies and build your targets

-See [documentation](docs/overview.md) for more details.

 [![Build Status](https://travis-ci.org/xakebuild/Xake.svg?branch=dev)](https://travis-ci.org/xakebuild/Xake)

-## The script
+## Sample script

 The simple script looks like: